xanzhu/xanzhu-jekyll/_pages/patch.md

 code: 4
 ---

-{% include header.html %}

 # What's New

-### November 2019 - 0.1.3
+### November 28th 2019 - 0.1.3
-- Added support for pages to be viewed when maintenance is active.
+- Added support to display pages when maintenance is active.
+- Added a fancy new header bar.
 - Security updates for vendor files.
-- Updated font making it easier to read on all devices.
+- Increased the font weight making it easier to read on all devices.
-- Updated Favicon now smaller!
--
+- Improved our sites favicon, now being much smaller.
+- Improved design across the entire domain for maintenance mode.

 ### November 14th 2019 - 0.1.2